zakfisher/audi-dev-react-app/README.md

 `cd audi-dev-react-app && npm i -g`

-This will install a tailor-made CLI, which we can then use as follows:
+This will install a CLI, which we can use as follows:

 `audi setup`